Ranking Structure

 7. Responsible for enforcing policies, not making policies.

-8. May rank suspend for up to three weeks.
+9. May rank suspend for up to three weeks.

-10. Attend weekly senior leader meetings.
+11. Attend the weekly senior leadership meetings.

 Division Leader